-Technology for Collaboration & Creative Society
+Technology for Human-centered Collaboration & Creativity

-~ Creativity, Community, and Culture ~
+~ Creativity, Community, and Culture + VR/AI ~

 Professor:Yuizono Takaya